owen2/NerdyCrockpot/ChickenBurritos.md

 - **6** frozen chicken breasts
 - **1** jar salsa
+ - I find the crockpot-ing process mellows out a lot of the salsa's spice, so I typically buy hot salsa
 - **1** can corn, drained
 - **1** can black beans, drained and rinsed
 - **1** (8 oz.) cream cheese